Skip to main content

 Charter schools are subject to the following conditions:

-• Charter schools must admit all students who wish to attend the school; however, if the number of students exceeds the school's capacity, attendance shall be determined by a public random drawing.
-Certain attendance preferences are available under state law (EC Section 47605[e][2])
+• A charter school shall admit all students who wish to attend the school; however, if the number of students exceeds the school's capacity, attendance shall be determined by a public random drawing.
+Certain attendance preferences are available under state law.
+(EC Section 47605[e][2])

 In 1992, California became the second state in the nation to adopt public charter school legislation.
-As of the beginning of the 2022–23 school year, more than 1,300 charter schools and seven all-charter districts are operating in California.
-Among the active charter schools are classroom-based, nonclassroom-based, and combination schools as well as start-up schools and those that were conversions of pre-existing public schools.
+As of May 2024, 1,283 charter schools and seven all-charter districts are operative (i.e., active) in California.
+Among the active charter schools are classroom-based, nonclassroom-based, and combination schools; start-up schools; and conversions of pre-existing public schools.
+Downloadable data files with information about California public schools are available at Public Schools and Districts Data Files.
+The data files provided may be filtered to reflect only charter school information.

 Innovative charter schools provide programs that offer everything from an emphasis on foreign languages to performing and fine arts.
 Some charter schools develop partnerships with other public agencies (such as the California Conservation Corps or local community colleges), and some provide specialized programs (such as a program to place students in work experience settings or a Youth Build Program).
 Although most charter school students attend site-based (i.e., classroom-based) programs with the look and feel of a traditional classroom, other students participate in programs with research-based alternative learning modalities (such as the Montessori method) or programs that are tailored to the needs of the individual student (such as nonclassroom-based instruction).
 In some cases, charter schools focus on dropout recovery, providing a second chance to students who wish to pursue a high school diploma but who have not been successful in other settings.